-- 1. Fostering the smooth and gradual integration of the ACP States into the world economy, with due regard for their development priorities and political choices, promoting sustainable development and contributing to poverty eradication. - 2.
-Enabling the ACP States to play a full part in international trade, participate in multilateral trade negotiations, manage the challenges of globalisation, adapt progressively to new conditions of international trade facilitating transition to the liberalised global economy. - 3.
+- Enabling the ACP States to play a full part in international trade, participate in multilateral trade negotiations, manage the challenges of globalisation, adapt progressively to new conditions of international trade facilitating transition to the liberalised global economy. - 3.
 Enhancing the production, supply, and trading and investment attraction capacity of the ACP countries. - 4.
-Conforming with WTO provisions including special and differential treatment.
+Conforming with WTO provisions including special and differential treatment.14

 Negotiation of WTO compatible Economic Partnership Agreements (EPAs) was mandated to progressively remove trade barriers in all areas relevant to trade.
-EPAs would enter into force no later that January 2008, the period of negotiations representing a transition period during which the non-reciprocal trade preferences applied under Lomé IV would be maintained.
-The EPAs will cover trade in agricultural and industrial goods, services and other trade-related areas, such as competition, investment, protection of intellectual property rights, standardisation and certification, sanitary and phytosanitary (SPS) measures, trade and the environment, trade and labour standards, consumer policy regulation and consumer health protection, food security, public procurement.
+EPAs would enter into force no later that January 2008, the period of negotiations representing a transition period during which the non-reciprocal trade preferences applied under Lomé IV would be maintained15.
+The EPAs will cover trade in agricultural and industrial goods, services and other trade-related areas, such as competition, investment, protection of intellectual property rights, standardisation and certification, sanitary and phytosanitary (SPS) measures, trade and the environment, trade and labour standards, consumer policy regulation and consumer health protection, food security, public procurement.16